jasonsorkpor/MYIST/README.md

 Web Development & Design
 Crafting modern, responsive websites that balance functionality with aesthetics.
-BY YOURS TRULY
+BY YOURS TRULY(JASON)

 Software Solutions
 Developing lightweight applications and tools tailored to client needs, from productivity apps to educational platforms.